 All 3 and 4 year olds are entitled to a maximum of 600 hours of early learning and childcare which is funded through the council.

 The number of funded hours and start dates depend on your child's date of birth.
-Registration for the 2018/19 academic year will take place in April 2018:
+Registration for the 2018/19 academic year has already taken place:

 Date of child's birthday

 You may wish to pay for additional hours over and above your funded entitlements if they are available.
 Some providers will also charge a registration fee and ask you to pay for snacks.

 You may qualify for support with childcare costs in certain circumstances.
 The Scottish Government has published guidance on help paying for childcare.
 The GOV.UK childcare calculator gives you an idea of how much help you could get.